-As an additional security measure, a virtual patching system is being established in our Company's servers.
-Specific firewall rules ae applied daily to each one of the systems, in order to block any attacks that take advantage of security breaches that have not yet been patched through the monthly Operating System updates that are applied to them.
+As an additional security measure, all Company servers now have a virtual patching system.
+Specific Firewall rules ae applied daily to each one of the systems, in order to block any attacks that take advantage of security breaches that have not yet been patched through the monthly Operating System updates that are applied to them.

-In relation to the segregation of functions, it is determined in the systems in accordance with the distribution of roles and profiles mentioned above.
+The segregation of functions is determined in the systems in accordance with the distribution of roles and profiles mentioned above.
 The Internal Audit function analyses the systems annually to ensure that no duties that are incompatible with the segregation of functions are carried out by the same user.